Gnome Monosoupape: Design

-In 1913, Louis Seguin and his brother Laurent (engineers who founded the Société Des Moteurs Gnome [the Gnome motor company] in 1905) introduced the new Monosoupape series, which eliminated the inlet valve, replacing it with piston-controlled transfer ports similar to those found in a two-stroke engine.
+In 1913, the Gnome motor company introduced the new Monosoupape series, which eliminated the troublesome inlet valve, replacing it with piston-controlled transfer ports similar to those found in a two-stroke engine.
 Beginning with the power stroke, the four-stroke engine operated normally until the piston had traveled half way to the bottom of its stroke (bottom dead center, or BDC), when the exhaust valve was opened "early".
 This let the still-hot burnt combustion gases "pop" out of the engine while the piston was still moving down, relieving exhaust pressure and preventing exhaust gases from entering the crankcase.
 After a small additional amount of travel, the piston uncovered 36 small ports around the base of the cylinder, leading to the crankcase which held additional fuel–air mixture (the charge).
 No transfer took place at this point since there was no pressure differential; the cylinder was still open to the air and thus at ambient pressure.
 The overhead valve exhausted directly into the slipstream since no exhaust manifold could be practically fitted to the spinning crankcase and cylinders.

 During the exhaust stroke, scavenging occurred as the air moving past the cylinder exterior lowered the pressure inside due to the direct exposure of the exhaust port to the slipstream.
 The piston continued its exhaust stroke until top dead center (TDC) was reached, but the valve remained open.
 The piston began to move down on its intake stroke with the valve still open, pulling new air into the cylinder.
 It remained open until it was three quarters of the way down, at which point the valve closed and the remainder of the intake stroke greatly reduced the air pressure.
 When the piston uncovered the transfer ports again, the low pressure in the cylinder drew in the balance of the charge.